 Please provide as much information as is comfortable for you to share.
 We will only use this information to enable us to contact you, and we will not make it public in any way without your permission.

 To recap, please fill out this contact form only if you are:

 - In a safe and secure place now to share your story; and

-- Have suffered consequences either from a child marriage that took place in the U.S. (whether it took place by choice, or by force) or because you had to run away or take other drastic steps to avoid a marriage under age 18.
+- Have suffered negative consequences from a child marriage that took place in the U.S. (whether it took place by choice, or by force), or are a professional who has worked on a case like this.